-Dr. Clough, 64, replaced current Chancellor Phil DiStefano, who had served as FAR from June 1, 2000 until just shortly after his appointment as interim chancellor for the Boulder campus in 2005.
-Clough is only the sixth FAR in CU history, joining a very prestigious list: Walter Franklin (1947-

-1948), Warren Thompson (1949-1966), William Baughn (1967-1989), James Corbridge (1989-2000) and DiStefano (2000-2005).
+Dr. Clough replaced Chancellor Phil DiStefano, who served as FAR from June 1, 2000 until just shortly after his appointment as interim chancellor for the Boulder campus in 2005.
+Clough is only the sixth FAR in CU history, joining a prestigious list: Walter Franklin (1947-1948), Warren Thompson (1949-1966), William Baughn (1967-1989), James Corbridge (1989-2000) and DiStefano (2000-2005).

 Dr. Clough has had a significant impact on engineering education at CU-Boulder and beyond through career-long efforts to enhance the learning of engineering students.
-He has pioneered active- and cooperative-learning techniques in the College of Engineering and Applied Science, and in 1989 he originated the concept of the Integrated Teaching and Learning Laboratory (ITLL).
+He has pioneered active- and cooperative-learning techniques in the College of Engineering and Applied Science, and in 1989 he originated the concept of the Integrated Teaching and Learning Laboratory.
 Clough's research has focused on the automated control of chemical and related processes.

-He also has been involved with student-athletes for a long time, as he's had a relationship with the CU athletic department for over 30 years.
-For his entire faculty career, Clough has taken a special interest in engineering student-athletes, as early on he gained an appreciation for the combined challenges they face.
-He played an integral role in Rhodes Scholarship candidacy of former football player Jim Hansen, an Academic All-American who was awarded the Rhodes in 1993; he is now teaching at the Naval Postgraduate School in Monterey, California, and the two remain best of friends.
+He has been involved with student-athlete success for more than 30 years as his relationship with the CU athletic department dates to more than three decades.
+Throughout his career, Dr. Clough has taken a special interest in engineering student-athletes, long appreciating the combined academic and athletic challenges they face.
+He played an integral role in the Rhodes Scholarship candidacy of Buff football star Jim Hansen, an Academic All-American who was awarded the Rhodes in 1993.